PANC: Prior-Aware Normalized Cut via Anchor-Augmented Token Graphs: Extended Examples

-We also tested priors derived from another data set to demonstrate transfer learning across domains.
-Using priors from the CUB data set on COCO birds, compared with segmentation results obtained on the original priors from the COCO dastaset, produced visually similar results, as illustrated in Figure~\ref{fig:transfer_cub_coco}.
+We also tested priors derived from another dataset to demonstrate transfer learning across domains.
+Priors from the CUB-200-2011 dataset on MS COCO birds produced visually similar and accurate results when compared with segmentations obtained using the original MS COCO priors.
+These tests effectively showcase the ability of prior banks to generalize across datasets, as illustrated in Figure~\ref{fig:transfer_cub_coco}.

-Tests effectively showcase the relevance of filter banks in our results, their ability to generalize across datasets, and the effectiveness of transfer learning through priors.